Turmeric, also known as the golden spice, is a tall plant that grows in Asia and Central America.

 The key compounds in turmeric are called curcuminoids.
 Curcumin itself is the most active ingredient and appears to be the most important.

 However, one of the greatest downfalls of curcumin is that it’s not well absorbed in the body (1).

 Piperine in Black Pepper

 Summary Curcumin in turmeric and piperine in black pepper have been shown to improve health due to their anti-inflammatory, antioxidant and disease-fighting qualities.

 Unfortunately, the curcumin in turmeric is poorly absorbed into the bloodstream.
 As a result, you could be missing out on its advantages to health.

-One study showed that it only took 20 mg of piperine to 2 grams of curcumin to elicit this response (8).
+One study showed that adding 20 mg of piperine to 2 grams of curcumin increased its absorption significantly (8).

 There are currently two theories on how this works.

 First, piperine makes it easier for curcumin to pass through the intestinal wall and into your bloodstream (9).